brochini/Graph-Estimation/README.md

 # Graph-Estimation
-Mar 22 2017
+##Oct 2017
-by L. Brochini for Neuromat
+##by L. Brochini for Neuromat

-These programs are part of the Supplementary material, allowing you to reproduce figures in the paper:
+These programs are part of the Supplementary material, allowing reproduction of figures in the paper:

- "Interaction graph estimation for the first olfactory relay of an insect"
+ ##"Interaction graph estimation for the first olfactory relay of an insect"
- L. Brochini, P.Hodara, C.Pouzat, A.Galves
+ ##L. Brochini, P.Hodara, C.Pouzat, A.Galves

 Currently on arxiv